adamggrim/Moonbeam/README.md

 Follow these steps to integrate `Moonbeam` into your project:

-1. **Install Xcode:** Ensure you are running Xcode 16 or later to support Swift 6.0 and iOS 18.
+1. **Install Xcode:** Ensure you are running Xcode 16 or later to support Swift 6.0, iOS 18 and macOS 15.

 2. **Install the package:** Add `Moonbeam` to your `Package.swift` dependencies: